martincostello/benchmarks/README.md

 Repository for storing benchmark results from my repositories using [BenchmarkDotNet][benchmarkdotnet] and [martincostello/benchmarkdotnet-results-publisher][benchmarkdotnet-results-publisher].

-A site for visualising the continuous benchmark results can be found [here][site].
+A site for visualising the continuous benchmark results can be found at [benchmarks.martincostello.com][site].

 ## How It Works